Tips for Successful Marriage Counselling: How to Prepare

 Tip 3: Pinpoint Your Problems Together

-If possible, you and your spouse should have a conversation about the problems you are facing before your first appointment.
+If possible, you and your spouse should have a conversation about the relationship problems you are facing before your first appointment.
 You should use this to establish what you aim to get out of marriage counselling.
 This will help you keep track of your progress.

 Here is a list of relationship-related questions that couples may wish to talk about together: